 - Collaterals must not be concentrated in a particular asset type or issuer; - Collaterals must not be significantly correlated with borrowers' default risk; - Currency of the collateral should match that of the debt obligation.
-If there is a difference, collateral value must be further discounted toto reflect the underlying currency risk; - Contractual term or duration of the collateral should match that of the debt obligation.
+If there is a difference, collateral value must be further discounted to reflect the underlying currency risk: - Contractual term or duration of the collateral should match that of the debt obligation.
 If any mismatch exists, contractual term should be monitored and extended prior to expiration date to ensure that the collateral remains valid throughout the term of the loan; - Collateral contracts must meet the standards and must be reviewed to ensure that they are legally binding and enforceable.

-Appraisal of financial collateral is typically reviewed at least once a month using the latest bid price as a benchmark.
+Appraisal of financial collateral is typically reviewed at the end of each business day.
 As for guarantees, an acceptable guarantor for credit risk mitigation purposes must have a lower risk weight than the borrower.
 A private business entity acting as a guarantor must have a better credit rating than the borrower based on ratings from external credit bureaus.